w3c/editing/docs/EditContext/explainer.md

 ![contenteditable_vs_editcontext](contenteditable_vs_editcontext.jpg)
 [TODO: redraw using powerpoint and add some desciption]

-In the DIV with EditContext scenario:
+When a div is associated with an EditContext:
-* Div receives all beforeinput events as if it is a contenteditable div.
+* The div receives all beforeinput events as if it is a contenteditable div.
-* Div doesn't receive any input events or composition events (compositionstart, compositionupdate, compositionend).
+* The div doesn't receive any input events or composition events (compositionstart, compositionupdate, compositionend).
-* The InsertText input event fired on div is replaced by TextUpdate event fired on EditContext.
+* The InsertText input event fired on the div is replaced by TextUpdate event fired on the EditContext.
-* A new event TextFormatUpdate is fired on EditContext.
+* A new event TextFormatUpdate is fired on the EditContext.
-* compositoinstart and compositionend are fired on EditContext.
+* Compositoinstart and compositionend are fired on the EditContext.
 There is no compositionupdate event.

 | |	\<div contentEditable>  | 	\<div> with EditContext |